danesnick/old_website/index.markdown

 ### How I Created this Website

 This website was created using the [static site generator](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/)  (SSG) called [Jekyll](https://jekyllrb.com/) using a combination of the [Minima](https://github.com/jekyll/minima) theme and the [John Doe CSS](https://john-doe.neocities.org/) stylesheet.
 I highly recommend it for folks who would like to run a personal blog and also know some basics about HTML/CSS.
 For the color palette for the website, the color scheme is based on the [Layan GTK theme](https://github.com/vinceliuice/Layan-gtk-theme).

+This site is best presented with my intention using the [Fira Sans](https://github.com/bBoxType/FiraSans) and [Mono](https://github.com/bBoxType/FiraSans) fonts.
+I decided to not self-host these to make the website load more quickly!

 For editing the HTML, CSS and Markdown files, I primarily use [Vim](https://www.vim.org/) or [Neovim](https://neovim.io) with no plugins.